yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

 +++
 date = "2020-10-25T12:00:00-03:00"
 title = "Progress Report October 2020"
-author = "GoldenX86"
+author = "Honghoa"
-coauthor = "Honghoa"
+coauthor = "GoldenX86"
 forum = 0
 +++

 How is it going, yuz-ers?
 Here work continues.
-This month's report offers you input fixes, changes and additions, Vulkan and OpenGL stability fixes, and news on the continued fight to make Super Mario 3D All-Stars render.
+This month's report offers you mythological hammers dropping, Vulkan and OpenGL stability fixes, and some news on the continued fight to make Super Mario 3D All-Stars render.

 <!--more-->